![]() |

 - Kosher salt & freshly ground pepper

-In a large skillet (two, if needed) cook the sausage, adding the onion and celery as they’re prepped.
+In a large skillet (or two, if needed) cook the sausage, adding the onion and celery as they’re prepped.
 When the meat is fully cooked and the vegetables soft, stir in the bread, stirring to coat with fat.

-Separately, mix the remaining ingredients and gently pour over the sausage-bread mixture, letting it soak in.
-Let cook for a few minutes, until egg mixture sets.
-As outside edges begin to brown, turn occasionally.
+Separately, whisk together the remaining ingredients, then gently pour it over the sausage-bread mixture, letting it soak in.
+Let the stuffing cook for a few minutes, just until the egg mixture sets; stirring every so often when the outside edges begin to brown.

 To serve immediately, transfer to a serving dish, serve and savor.

-To serve later, transfer to an oven-safe baking dish, let cool, cover and refrigerate.
-Preheat oven to 350F and warm clear through, about 30 minutes.
+To serve later as a casserole, transfer to an oven-safe baking dish, let cool, cover and refrigerate.
+Heat oven to 350F/180C and warm clear through, about 30 minutes.
 Serve hot.

 More Thanksgiving Recipes